aglee/appkido/DevIntro.md

 Here are the API constructs represented in AppKiDo, and their corresponding item classes:

 * **Classes and protocols** -- AKClassToken, AKProtocolToken
 	* Classes and protocols are collectively referred to as "behaviors".
 AKClassToken and AKProtocolToken are subclasses of AKBehaviorToken.
 	* AKBehaviorToken has a third subclass, AKCategoryToken, which is a historical artifact and isn't used in any way the user sees.
 	* Examples: NSObject, NSTableDataSource.
 * **Properties** -- AKPropertyToken
 	* Many classes have de facto properties in the KVC sense that are not listed as properties in the documentation.
 AppKiDo doesn't use AKPropertyToken for such properties.
 Rather, AKMethodToken is used for their documented getter and setter methods.
 	* Examples: NSDraggingSession's draggingLocation, NSTask's terminationHandler.
 * **Methods** -- AKClassMethodToken, AKInstanceMethodToken
 	* Delegate methods are treated similarly to instance methods, because they are considered part of the behavior of the class.
 In particular, they are "inherited" by subclasses of the delegating class.
 	* TODO: Note there are delegate class methods too.
 	* Notifications are treated similarly to methods, even though they aren't methods at all, for the same reason.
 		* TODO: Mention my "pseudo-member" terminology.
 	* Examples: -init, +stringWithFormat:, tabView:willSelectTabViewItem:, NSWindowWillCloseNotification.
 * **Functions** -- AKFunctionToken
 	* C functions.
 Also, #define'd macros that look like functions.
 	* Examples: NSStringFromSelector(), NSAssert1().
+* **Globals**
+	* xxx formerly "Types & Constants" -- now lumped with functions -- need to explain what class is used to represent

 xxx discuss AKToken, AKFramework